-- the Projects on the Financial Value Shortlist collectively give rise to lower system reliability benefits, geographic, Proponent, or supplier concentration risks.
-For example, when a single Proponent has multiple projects; when a single contractor is supporting multiple Proponents; or when multiple Projects are concentrated in one geographic region. - a Project located in one jurisdiction is preferred to a higher or similarly ranked Project in another jurisdiction, in order to meet the sub-targets allocated to each jurisdiction or to avoid concentration of Projects in one or the other jurisdiction.
-In determining whether or not to preference a lower or similarly ranked Project in another jurisdiction to meet the sub-targets allocated to each jurisdiction, consideration may be given to a Financial Value sensitivity of a Project based on average NEM price forecasts, rather than the price forecasts of the Project's own region, all else being equal. - a lower or similarly ranked Project better aligns with the Policy Objectives.
-For Projects in NSW, in addition to the alignment with the Policy Objectives, this also means alignment with Section 48(3) of the Electricity Infrastructure Investment Act 2020 (NSW). - the Projects on the Financial Value Shortlist collectively comprise a concentration of Projects with a higher overall risk profile, including, but not limited to, high financial and/or delivery risks.
-In assessing the overall risk of a Project, the score, Bid responses and supporting evidence from Stage A may be taken into consideration in determining if the Project should remain on the Financial Value Shortlist.
+- the Projects on the Financial Value Shortlist collectively give rise to lower system reliability benefits, or technology, geographic, Proponent or supplier concentration risks; - the Projects on the Financial Value Shortlist collectively give rise to Projects with a mix of expected CODs that are inconsistent with an efficient trajectory to achieving the Australian Government's 82% renewable energy by 2030 target; - a Project Located in one jurisdiction is preferred to a higher or similarly ranked Project in another jurisdiction, in order to meet the sub-targets allocated to each jurisdiction or to avoid concentration of Projects in one or the other jurisdiction.
+In determining whether or not to preference a lower or similarly ranked Project in another jurisdiction to meet the sub-targets allocated to each jurisdiction, consideration may be given to a Financial Value sensitivity of a Project based on average NEM price forecasts, rather than the price forecasts of the Project's own region, all else being equal; - a lower or similarly ranked Project better aligns with the Policy Objectives; - where a NSW Project located within a Declared Renewable Energy Zone (REZ) is assessed to be of equivalent merit to a NSW Project located outside a Declared REZ, the NSW Project within the Declared REZ may be preferred; and - the Projects on the Financial Value Shortlist collectively comprise a concentration of Projects with a higher overall risk profile, including, but not limited to, high financial and/or delivery risks.
+In assessing the overall risk of a Project to determine if the Project should remain on the Financial Value Shortlist, consideration may be given to: - o the score, Bid responses and supporting evidence from Stage A; and - any Project changes, whether beneficial or adverse, between Stage A and Stage B. Proponents may be asked to submit updated information.